Hashihaka Kofun: Tomb shape and size

 In 1968, Yoshiro Kondo pointed out that the front part of an old stage front-recessed circular mound opens wide from the middle, and the Hashihaka Kofun, which has this mound shape, is now considered to be an old burial mound.
 The contour lines on the survey map indicate that the frontal part was wider than it is now.
-Other burial mounds with a repellent-shaped frontal opening include the Yakuyama No. 1 burial mound in Tatsuno City, Hyogo Prefecture, the Gongenyama No. 51 burial mound in the same prefecture, the Tsubaki-Otsukayama burial mound in Kizugawa, Kyoto Prefecture, and the Urama Chausuyama burial mound in Okayama, Okayama Prefecture.
+Other burial mounds with a repellent-shaped frontal opening include the Yakuyama No. 1 burial mound in the city of Tatsuno, Hyogo Prefecture, the Gongenyama No. 51 burial mound in the same prefecture, the Tsubaki-Otsukayama burial mound in Kizugawa, Kyoto Prefecture, and the Urama Chausuyama burial mound in Okayama, Okayama Prefecture.
 The Urama Chausuyama burial mound is said to be one-half the size of the Hashihaka Kofun burial mound, both in length and width, but with a difference in the shape of the apex of the frontal portion: a horizontal rectangle and a trapezoidal shape.

 The current size of the mound is approximately 278 m long, with the rear portion measuring approximately 150 m in diameter and 30 m high, and the front portion measuring approximately 130 m wide and 16 m high.
 The volume is approximately 370,000 m3.
 Based on the results of a survey of the surrounding area, it is possible that it was originally larger.